raspberrypilearning/mindful-meadow/en/step_2.md

 go to (random position v)
 ```

-Don't forget to adjust the slider to change the number of flowers you want.
+Don't forget to adjust the slider to change the number of flowers that you want.

 --- /task ---